The way to survive unpredictability is to equip ourselves with the skills to navigate it.

 - Where is the variety in what you do?
 Could you find new challenges that take you just a little outside your comfort zone?

-- Where are you joyfully using your strengths and where does what you do less fulfilling?
+- Where are you joyfully using your strengths and where is what you do less fulfilling?
 Can you offload the less fulfilling tasks to make space for something new?
 (For inspiration, read David Graeber’s relevant and provocative essay On The Phenomenon of Bullshit Jobs.)

 - Give yourself shorter deadlines and see how faster decision making works.